GiPHouse/Website/README.md

 #### Logging into the Backend
 Because the authentication is based on Github OAuth authentication, some setup is required for users to be able to login in their own development environment.
-You will need to set up [your own GitHub OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) and set your client ID and client secret key as environment variables (`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` respectively). [direnv](https://direnv.net/) is a tool that allows Linux users to do this automatically.
+You will need to set up [your own GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) that we will use for OAuth (and for repository synchronisation as well, as explained in the next step) and set your client ID and client secret key as environment variables (`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` respectively). [direnv](https://direnv.net/) is a tool that allows Linux users to do this automatically.

 You will then be able to create a new superuser with the `createsuperuser` management command.
 ```Bash
 $ python website/manage.py createsuperuser --github_id=<your_github_id> --github_username=<your_github_username> --no-input
 ```

+#### Registering an GitHub App for repository synchronisation
+To enable the synchronisation functionality of repositories and project(team)s, a GitHub App must be registered and installed in an organization.
+We assume you already have a [GitHub organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) setup

+- As an organization, you can develop an GitHub app and register this app at GitHub.
+People can then install that app in their own account or organization, giving your app access to that account or organization.
+For this project, you will need to first [create your own GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) and then install it in your organization.
+After this, you can find an `GITHUB_APP_ID`, and download the RSA `GITHUB_APP_PRIVATE_KEY`.
+These will be used as environment variables in this project and need to be set as GitHub Actions secrets in the repository (which will be explained later).

+- After the app is created, it needs to be [installed in your own organization](https://developer.github.com/apps/installing-github-apps/) (although technically speaking, it is also possible to publish the app in the previous step and install the app in a different organization!).
+On installation, you can find the `GITHUB_APP_INSTALLATION_ID` which we also need to set in this project.
+This installation id is hidden in the overview of installed GitHub Apps in your organization.
+Additionally, you need to set the `GITHUB_ORGANIZATION_NAME` to the name of the organization the app is installed in.

 ### Dependency Management
 The Python dependencies are managed using a tool called [Poetry](https://python-poetry.org/), which automatically creates virtual environments that ease development and makes it easy to manage the dependencies.
 See the [Poetry documentation](https://python-poetry.org/docs/) for more information.